oscaroguledo/el-deras-writes/README.md

 ## Deployment

 This application is designed for deployment on platforms like Netlify, Vercel, GitHub Pages, or Cloudflare for the frontend, and any platform supporting Django for the backend (e.g., Heroku, DigitalOcean, AWS).
 PostgreSQL is recommended for production databases (e.g., Supabase).

+### Deployment Script

+A `deploy_production.py` script is available in the `backend` directory to automate migration, static file collection, and server startup for production environments.

+To use it:
+1. Make it executable: `chmod +x backend/deploy_production.py`
+2. Run it: `./backend/deploy_production.py`

+**Note:** The script currently starts the Django development server, which is **NOT RECOMMENDED FOR PRODUCTION**.
+For production, it's highly advised to use a production-ready WSGI server like Gunicorn with a reverse proxy.

 ## Contributing